jbnicolai/tooly/README.md

 # tooly

+(work in progress)

-  A gun that gets things done.
-Just enough to ditch jQuery, yet higher level than underscore; another javascript utility library covering everything from dom selection and css manipulation, object inheritance and extension, logging, event handling, string formatting, etc. Basically everything that I usually want/need at my fingertips for any given project.
+  javascript utility library covering everything from dom selection and css manipulation, object inheritance and extension, logging, event handling, string formatting, etc. Basically everything that I usually want/need at my fingertips for any given project.
   Compatible with node, amd, and modern browsers.
 7kb min.